passiondroid/bank-logos/README.md

 # Bank Logos Repository

-This repository contains logos of various banks in a standard format.
+A comprehensive collection of bank logos in a standard format with a uniform width of 500px, ensuring consistency and ease of use across various projects.

 ## Example Logo